MPL 30x10x8 / N38 - neodymium magnet

 Neodymium magnets can demagnetize at high temperatures.

-Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
-There are neodymium magnets in every smartphone, for example, in the microphone and speakers.
+Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.

 Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-If the magnet is crushed into fine powder or dust, it becomes highly flammable.
+Once crushed into fine powder or dust, this material becomes highly flammable.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-So that know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous strong neodymium magnets.
+So that know how strong neodymium magnets are and why they are so dangerous, see the article - Dangerous powerful neodymium magnets.